williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 <a name="top"></a>
 ## Bring Your Own SAML App Certificate

-Okta Admins admin can upload their own SAML certificates to sign the assertion for Outbound SAML apps and to sign the AuthNRequest and to decrypt assertion for Inbound SAML to accomodate legacy setups.
+Okta Admins admin can upload their own SAML certificates to sign the assertion for Outbound SAML apps and to sign the AuthNRequest and to decrypt assertion for Inbound SAML.

 **Note:** SAML SP is referred to as Inbound SAML, and SAML IdP is referred to as Outbound SAML.